 A weekend of remembrance and storytelling was organized by Dr. Phoebe Hayes, founder of the Iberia African American Historical Society and funded by a 2019 Rebirth Grant from the Louisiana Endowment for the Humanities.
 Louisiana’s Poet Laureate, John Warner Smith, wrote a poem “Sermon of the Dreamers,” in memory of the expelled doctors, and debuted it live at the event.
 Louisiana civil rights historian Adam Fairclough spoke and Louisiana artist Paul Shexnayder unveiled a painting he created for the commemoration.
 And more than a dozen descendants of the expelled leaders told stories and shared memories about their ancestors.

-Southern Hollows producer Stinson Liles went on the road this 15th and 16th of November to New Iberia for the 75th Anniversary Memorial of the events, and recorded a live episode as part of this weekend of history.
+Southern Hollows producer Stinson Liles traveled to New Iberia in November 2019 for the 75th Anniversary Memorial of the events.
+They recorded a live episode as part of this historic event.
 SEE AND HEAR ALL THE DETAILS OF THIS REMARKABLE EVENT